OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-45.md

 The sons of Israel did so.
 Joseph gave them wagons, as Pharaoh had commanded, and also provided them with provisions for the journey.

 ## Genesis 45:22
-To each of them he gave changes of garments, but to Benjamin he gave three hundred pieces of silver and five changes of garments.
+He gave each of them changes of garments, but to Benjamin, he gave three hundred pieces of silver and five changes of garments.

 ## Genesis 45:23
 To his father he sent the following: ten donkeys loaded with the best things of Egypt, and ten female donkeys loaded with grain, bread, and provisions for the journey.